On the foundations and applications of Lorentz-Finsler Geometry

 \item In the case of {\em globally hyperbolic spacetimes-with-timelike-boundary}\footnote{ This means that the manifold $\bar M$ is permitted to admit a boundary $\partial M$ which turns out timelike at all the points, and the compactness of $J(p,q)$ in the definition of global hyperbolicity is imposed by including also the points in $\partial M$ (and taking not only piecewise smooth causal curves but also with locally Lipschitz regularity), see also \S \ref{sss_with_bd} below.}, $\tau$ can be chosen {\em adapted to the boundary}, that is, with $\nabla \tau|_{\partial M}$ is tangent to $\partial M$.
 Then, $\bar M$ splits orthogonally as $\R\times \bar S$, where $\bar S$ is a spacelike Cauchy hypersurface with boundary, see \cite{AFS}.

-\item In case of analytic metrics, the Cauchy temporal function as well as the associated splitting, can be chosen also analytic, see \cite[Th.
+\item In case of analytic metrics, the Cauchy temporal function, as well as the associated splitting, can be chosen also analytic, see \cite[Th.
 2.10]{Sa22}.
-Obviously, the extensibility from a compact hypersurface $S_0$ to a Cauchy hypersurface seen in item seen in item \eqref{item2} cannot hold.
-However, the smooth extension $S$ obtained in that item can be approximated by anaylitic Cauchy spacelike hypersurfaces.
+Obviously, the extensibility from a compact hypersurface $S_0$ to a Cauchy hypersurface seen in item \eqref{item2} cannot hold in an analytic way.
+However, the smooth extension $S$ obtained in that item can be approximated by analytic Cauchy spacelike hypersurfaces.

 \een